MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

 # Deploy Always On VPN: Configure Certification Authority templates

-In this part of the Deploy Always On VPN tutorial, you'll create, enroll, and validate Certification Authority templates for the Active Directory (AD) groups that you created in [Deploy Always On VPN - Setup the environment](tutorial-aovpn-deploy-setup.md):
+In this part of the Deploy Always On VPN tutorial, you'll create certificate templates and enroll or validate certificates for the Active Directory (AD) groups that you created in [Deploy Always On VPN - Setup the environment](tutorial-aovpn-deploy-setup.md):

-You'll create, enroll, and validate the following templates:
+You'll create the following templates:

 - *User authentication template*.
 With a user authentication template, you can improve certificate security by selecting upgraded compatibility levels and choosing the Microsoft Platform Crypto Provider.
 With the Microsoft Platform Crypto Provider, you can use a Trusted Platform Module (TPM) on client computers to secure the certificate.
 For an overview of TPM, see [Trusted Platform Module Technology Overview](/windows/device-security/tpm/trusted-platform-module-overview).